kshitizrohilla/blog-using-php-mysql/README.md

 # A Simple Blog Using PHP And MySQL
-A simple blog made using PHP on server side and MySQL for storing blog posts consisting of post title, post date and post paragraph.
+A simple blog made using PHP on server side and MySQL for storing blog posts consisting of post title, post date, post images and post paragraph.

 ## Setup